-People age 65 and older are more likely than the general population to have asthma than other age groups.
-At the same time research shows older people with asthma are more likely to be underdiagnosed, undertreated and hospitalised.
+People over 65 are more likely to have asthma than other age groups.
+At the same time research shows older people with asthma are more likely to be undertreated and hospitalised.
 This age group is also more likely to miss out on an accurate asthma diagnosis.

-If you’re getting breathless, it is very important to see your GP or asthma nurse as soon as possible.
-It could be a sign that:
+If you’re getting breathless, see your GP or asthma nurse as soon as possible to lower your risk of a life-threatening asthma attack.

 You have undiagnosed asthma

-Many older people don’t ask for help to get their asthma diagnosed because they think their symptoms, such as being short of breath, are just part of getting older.
+Many older people don’t get their asthma diagnosed because they think their symptoms, such as being short of breath, are just part of getting older.
 It’s important to realise this isn’t always the case.

 Your asthma’s getting worse